gregwoodfill/kotlin-json-assert/README.md

 """{"firstName": "Bob"}""" `should strictly equal json` """{ "firstName": "Bob" }"""
 """{"firstName": "Bob"}""" shouldStrictlyEqualJson """{ "firstName": "Bob" }"""

-// inverse operations are availble with:
+// inverse operations are available with:
 `should not equal json`
 shouldNotEqualJson
 `should not strictly equal json`